giving-a-fuck-about-climate-change/carbondoomsday-django/CONTRIBUTING.md

 ## Setup the Database

-Once you have your PostgreSQL service up and running, and the correct `DATABASE_URL` connection string configured in your environment, you'll need to get the CO2 data in there with:
+You can load the latest data into your PostgreSQL with:

 ``` bash
 $ make dbmigrations